webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - support and guidance throughout project lifecycle.
 - **Refinement Meeting**
   - also called: **product refinement** or **backlog refinement**.
-  - meetings to bring the most valuable ideas to the top(backlog) and has highest priority.
+  - meetings to bring the most valuable ideas to the top(e.g. backlog.
+Top items have higher priority).
     - top item are then broken down into small tasks and prioritized.
 - **Collaborative Meeting**
   - interactive, problem solving meeting.
 - **Focus Groups**
   - Project manager runs meeting to gather experiences, needs, problems from customers.
-  - gather **qualitative**(from experience) data and opinions about a particular product, service, or concept.
+  - gather **qualitative**(customer preference) data and opinions about a particular product, service, or concept.
+  - stakeholders can see real-time, genuine reactions to their products from real customers.
+  - **dual-moderator focus group**: two moderators.
+One lead facilitator.
+Other ensures covering all the content.
+  - **dueling-moderator focus group**: two moderators. moderators are actively engaged and take opposite views.
+  - **two-way focus group**: one group to observe another focus group’s session.
+  - **respondent-moderator focus group**: participants as moderators, creating dynamic energy with many new ideas.
 - **Workshops**
   - group with shared interest gather to exchange information and conduct research.
   - solve problems or increase knowledge(skill development).